Southampton: Economy

 In 2016–17, 169,700 residents of Southampton aged 16–64 were in employment, representing a rate of 71.4% – lower than the national rate of 74.4%.
 6,600 were unemployed, representing 5% of the economically active population.

 In 2016–17, 24.8% of the city's resident population aged 16–64 were classed as economically inactive, higher than the national rate of 21.8%, although for over 40% of this group the reason was that they were students.

 Just over a quarter of the jobs available in the city are in the health and education sector.
 A further 19 per cent are property and other business and the third-largest sector is wholesale and retail, which accounts for 16.2 per cent.
 Between 1995 and 2004, the number of jobs in Southampton has increased by 18.5 per cent.

 In January 2007, the average annual salary in the city was £22,267.
 This was £1,700 lower than the national average and £3,800 less than the average for the South East.

-Southampton has always been a port, and the docks have long been a major employer in the city.
-In particular, it is a port for cruise ships; its heyday was the first half of the 20th century, and in particular the inter-war years, when it handled almost half the passenger traffic of the UK.
-Today it remains home to luxury cruise ships, as well as being the largest freight port on the Channel coast and fourth-largest UK port by tonnage, with several container terminals.
-Unlike some other ports, such as Liverpool, London, and Bristol, where industry and docks have largely moved out of the city centres leaving room for redevelopment, Southampton retains much of its inner-city industry.
-Despite the still-active and expanding docklands to the west of the city centre, further enhanced with the opening of a fourth cruise terminal in 2009, parts of the eastern docks have been redeveloped; the Ocean Village development, which included a local marina and small entertainment complex, is a good example.
-Southampton is home to the headquarters of both the Maritime and Coastguard Agency and the Marine Accident Investigation Branch of the Department for Transport in addition to cruise operator Carnival UK.
+Inaugurated in 1843, the Port of Southampton has served as a major source of employment for generations.
+It became particularly prominent as a passenger port in the first half of the 20th century, especially during the inter-war years when it handed nearly half of the UK's passenger traffic.
+Today, it remains a key hub for luxury cruise ships and is the largest freight port on the Channel coast and the fourth-largest UK port by tonnage.
+Unlike other UK port cities, such as Liverpool, London, and Bristol - where dockside industry has largely relocated from city centres - Southampton has retained much of its inner-city industrial character.
+While the western docklands remain active and continue to expand, including the opening of a fourth cruise terminal in 2009, some eastern dock areas have been redeveloped.
+An example is Ocean Village, a mixed-use marina, residential, business and leisure development.
+The city is also home to the headquarters of the Maritime and Coastguard Agency, the Marine Accident Investigation Branch (of the Department for Transport), and cruise operator Carnival UK.